mochacinno-dev/Graphica/docs/about.md

 ## Project Status

-Graphica is a focused, stable project.
+CocoaGUI is a focused, stable project.
 It does what it's designed to do and doesn't try to do more.

 **Current status:** Stable and feature-complete for its intended use cases.